 EnvEuro is a 2 year double degree Master program with mandatory mobility of 60 ECTS.
 This which means that you will spend the first two semesters at your home university and the two last semesters a your host university, giving you a truly international experience, and earning you two master degrees instead of one.

-The EnvEuro Master program begins with the EnvEuro introduction days held in two parts:
+The EnvEuro Master program begins with the EnvEuro introduction days:

 Social life in the EnvEuro community